azurefieldnotes/Avanade.AzureAD/README.md

     * Retrieves an access token as a an OAuth public client
 * Get-WSTrustUserRealmDetails
     * Retrieves the WSFederation details for a given user prinicpal name
+* Get-AzureADRefreshToken
+    * Retrieves an OAuth2 JWT using the refresh token framework
+* Test-JWTHasExpired
+    * Test whether the current token has expired
+* Function Get-JWTExpiry
+    * Return the current JWT expiry as a DateTime

 ## Read More at [Azure Field Notes Blog][] or follow us on Twitter at [@azurefieldnotes][]